bas1328/bas1328/README.md

 Hi there! 🖖

-My name is Andrei and I am a frontend engineer at Epam Systems.
+My name is Andrei and I am a frontend engineer.

 I specialize in modern technologies such as React.js, Next.js, and Typescript.